KevinChauke/DWA_PT1-RESUBMIT/SIYCHA948_CLK2302_GroupOwen_SiyabongaChauke_DWA18_FinalCapstoneRE/README.md

 ✅ User can filter shows by genre.
 ✅ Audio player shows current progress and episode length as timestamps ✅ Audio player is always visible, so the user can listen to episodes while they browse shows.
+✅ All views in the app display correctly on the smallest mobile device available, “iPhone SE”.
+This can be emulated in Chrome Dev tools.
+✅ When viewing a specific show, data is loaded via fetch from individual show endpoint ✅ User can toggle between different seasons for the same show ✅ User can see a view where only episodes for a specifically selected season are shown